claus-codes/tutorials/README.md

 ### Summary
-- [Function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) is used to create new functions.
+- [Function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) is used to create functions.
-- [Function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function) is used to assign a function as a value.
+- [Function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function) is used to create a function as a value.
 - [`return` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return) is used inside a function to return a value.
 - [Arrow function expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are a more compact way to define functions.
 - [JSDoc](https://jsdoc.app/) is used to describe code in block-level comments.